 The wildest of patterns, including geometric designs, plaids, checkers, and large floral prints should be restricted to casual shirts.
 Dress shirts tend to be solid, but if you have to wear them all the time for work, you might get bored of the plain look after awhile.
 Patterns can be acceptable for dress shirts, too, but they need to be in balance with the understated essence that dress shirts call for.

-Striped dress shirts will have stripes that are no more than a half of a centimeter wide.
+Striped dress shirts will have stripes that are no more than half of a centimeter wide.
 The stripes on a dress shirt will always be vertical, and the colors will be light, so there isn't a stark contrast between the dress shirt's base color and the color of the stripes.
-Delicate floral prints and paisley prints on light colored dress shirts can also be viable options for subtly adding pattern into your dress wardrobe.
+Delicate floral prints and paisley prints on light-colored dress shirts can also be viable options for subtly adding patterns into your dress wardrobe.

 What to Pair With Your Shirt?